AnoopAlias/AUTOM8N/docs/installation_cluster.rst

 1. cPanel DNS providing multiple A records for round-robin DNS load balancing
 2. Nginx servers running on all servers with server specific settings and serving files independently
-3. Application servers (php-fpm.
-Phusion Passenger )running on all servers and serving app independently
+3. Application servers (php-fpm, HHVM, Phusion Passenger)running on all servers and serving app independently
 4. Csync2 - Syncing config across all servers
 5. Unison - Syncing files across all servers
 6. MaxScale router and MariaDB master-master replication - Database replication and query routing